junxit/us-congress-bills-116/bill.md

 >     - **(B)** *GAO report* The Comptroller General of the United States shall periodically evaluate and report to Congress on the effectiveness of the oversight by the Commission of the disclosure requirements under this subsection.
 >   - **(4)** *Definitions* In this subsection:
 >     - **(A)** *Forced labor camp* The term “forced labor camp” means—
->       - **(i)** any entity engaged in the “pairing assistance” program which subsidizes the establishment of manufacturing facilities in XUAR;
+>       - **(i)** any entity engaged in the “mutual pairing assistance” program which subsidizes the establishment of manufacturing facilities in XUAR;
 >       - **(ii)** any entity using convict labor, forced labor, or indentured labor described under section 307 of the Tariff Act of 1930 (19 U.S.C.
 1307); and
 >       - **(iii)** any other entity that the Commission determines is appropriate.
 >     - **(B)** *XUAR* The term “XUAR” means the Xinjiang Uyghur Autonomous Region.